atomisthq/docs/docs/developer/logging.md

 Logging inside an SDM comes in two varieties.

-The important logs are the logs of goal executions.
+The important logs are the progress logs of goal executions.
 These are transmitted to a logging service, so that the goals can link to them.

 Then there are logs for the SDM itself, where it outputs information about its operation.
 These go to stdout.

 ## Goal Progress Logs

+To write to these within a goal execution, call `invocation.progressLog.write("stuff")`.
+You can also [send output from an external command](spawn.md#send-command-output-to-a-log).

 In [local mode](local.md), goal progress logs all go to a single file in `$HOME/.atomist/log`.
 When a goal fails, that file's path is printed to the [feed](cli.md#atomist-feed).